fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <details>
 <summary>Virgin Mary gives birth to Jesus</summary>

+### Virgin Mary gives birth to Jesus
 The virgin birth of Jesus is supremely important in Islam, as one of the most important miracles of God.
 The first explicit mention of an annunciation foreshadowing the birth of Jesus is in Quran 19:20 where Mary asks Gabriel (Jibril) how she will be able to conceive, when no man has touched her.
 Gabriel's reply assures Mary that for God all things are easy and that Jesus's virgin birth will be a sign for mankind.
 The birth is later referred in Quran 66:12, where the Quran states that Mary remained "pure", while God allowed a life to shape itself in Mary's womb.
 A third mention of the annunciation is in Q3:42–43, where Mary is also given the glad tidings that she has been chosen above all the women of creation.

 Commentators on the Quran remark on the last verse that Mary was as close to a perfect woman as there could be, and she was devoid of almost all failings.Although Islam honors numerous women, including Zipporah, Hagar, Sarah, Asiya, Khadijah, Fatimah, Ayesha, Hafsa many commentators followed this verse in the absolute sense, and agreed that Mary was the greatest woman of all time.
 Other commentators, however, while maintaining that Mary was the "queen of the saints", interpreted this verse to mean that Mary was the greatest woman of that time and that Fatimah, Khadijah and Asiya were equally great.
 According to exegesis and literature, Gabriel appeared to Mary, who was still young in age, in the form of a well-made man with a "shining face" and announced to her the birth of Jesus.
 After her immediate astonishment, she was reassured by the angel's answer that God has the power to do anything.
 The details of the conception are not discussed during these angelic visits, but elsewhere the Quran states (Quran 21:91) and 66:12) that God breathed "His Spirit" into Mary while she was chaste.
 Mary shaking the palm tree for dates, a legend derived from the Gospel of Pseudo-Matthew.
 According to the Quran, Mary was chosen twice by the Lord: "O Mary!
 Verily Allah has chosen you and puriﬁed you and chosen you above the women of the worlds" (Quran 3:42); and the first choosing was her selection with glad tidings given to Imran.
 The second was that she became pregnant without a man, so in this regard, she was chosen over all other women in the world.[27]: 16

 The Quran narrates the virgin birth of Jesus numerous times.
 In chapter 19 (Maryam), verses (ayat) 17–21, the annunciation is given, followed by the virgin birth in due course.
 In Islam, Jesus is called the "spirit of God" because he was through the action of the spirit, but that belief does not include the doctrine of his pre-existence, as it does in Christianity.
 Quran 3:47 also supports the virginity of Mary, revealing that "no man has touched [her]".
-Quran 66:12[33] states that Jesus was born when the spirit of God breathed upon Mary, whose body was chaste.
+Quran 66:12 states that Jesus was born when the spirit of God breathed upon Mary, whose body was chaste.

 According to the Quran, the following conversation transpired between the angel Gabriel and Mary when he appeared to her in the form of a man: